Introduction

-His father was a stone mason, and his mother, Frances, was the daughter of William White, a farmer.
+His father was a stone mason, while his mother, Frances, was the daughter of William White, a farmer.

-On 5 October 1898, young Reggie suffered concussion and a broken arm when he fell forty feet to the ground from an oak tree in Hardington Moor plantation.[4]
+On 5 October 1898, young Reggie suffered a concussion and a broken arm when he fell forty feet from an oak tree in Hardington Moor plantation.[4]

-When he left school, he worked as an errand boy.[5]
-He later became a carpenter.[6]
+When he left school, he worked as an errand boy and later became a carpenter.[5]

-His grandmother, Emma White, lived with Reginald’s family from about 1910 until her death on 15 January 1915.[7]
+His grandmother, Emma White, lived with the Hawkins family from about 1910 until her death on 15 January 1915.[6]

-By November 1915, Reginald and his brother, Albert, served with the Grenadier Guards, a prestigious infantry regiment of the British Army.[8]
+By November 1914, Reginald and his brother, Albert, served with the Grenadier Guards, a prestigious infantry regiment of the British Army.[7]
+Reginald served with the 4th battalion, and his regimental number was 19715.

 Albert survived the war and lived until 1964.[11]
 He had two children: Leonard Kenneth and Marion.[12]